Gimer-Studios/APIMyLlama/README.md

 #### 1. Why am I getting the module not found error?

-You most likely forgot to run the 'npm install' command after cloning the repository.
+You most likely forgot to run the `npm install` command after cloning the repository.

 #### 2. Why can't I use the API outside my network?